 - Improvise a natural shelter.
 For the purpose of this demonstration, use techniques that have little negative impact on the environment.
 Spend a night in your shelter.

 - Explain how to protect yourself from insects, reptiles, bears, and other animals of the local region.

 - Demonstrate three ways to treat water found in the outdoors to prepare it for drinking.

-- Show that you know the proper clothing to wear in your area on an overnight in extremely hot weather and in extremely cold weather.
+- Show that you know the proper clothing to wear while in the outdoors during extremely hot and cold weather and during wet conditions.